Page cover

 • Implement regular review processes to update guidelines as AI technology evolves

-• Develop clear standards for documenting and reviewing AI-assisted clinical decisions
+• Develop clear standards for documenting and reviewing AI-assisted clinical reasoning and decision-making processes

 • Promote responsible AI use that considers environmental and economic sustainability through resource efficiency and equitable access